Mistakes to Avoid Reduce Returns

 Not Specifying Units

 Fix: Always label units clearly.
-Show both when possible.
+Show both cm and inches when possible for international customers.

 3